Arakawa staggered grid

 AbstractCurvilinearGrid).
 The base-grid trait calls all delegate to the

-underlying Cartesian / lat-lon implementation; stagger-aware methods like
+underlying Cartesian / lat-lon implementation; stagger-aware accessors —

 See also